What does a National Trust membership cost in 2026?

 Tanya also has a family membership:

 “I've been a National Trust member for years and now have the family pass.
-I pay an annual fee of about £146 and we’ve been to lots of places, including Wightwick Manor, Moseley Old Hall, Attingham Park, Hardwick Hall, Sudbury Hall, Biddulph Grange, Calke Abbey, Shugborough Hall, and many others.”
+We’ve been to lots of places, including Wightwick Manor, Moseley Old Hall, Attingham Park, Hardwick Hall, Sudbury Hall, Biddulph Grange, Calke Abbey, Shugborough Hall, and many others.”

 Abbie has a joint membership with her partner: